 What to know before your Pamplona Bull Run

 The unofficial purpose of the bull runners is to help move the herd from the corrals on the edge of the city to the bullfighting arena – at a furiously fast pace that lasts just minutes.
-While running with a herd of 1,200-pound beasts is undeniably thrilling, it’s fraught with danger.
+While running with a pack of 1,200-pound beasts is undeniably exciting, it’s fraught with danger.
 The best way to improve your odds of a safe and injury-free run is to empower yourself with knowledge and come prepared.

-The city of Pamplona publishes Official Rules for the Running of the Bulls that are strictly enforced by local officials.
+The city of Pamplona publishes Official Rules for the Running of the Bulls that are strictly enforced by local authorities.
 You must be at least 18 years old to take part in the run.
 Runners are prohibited from touching or harassing the bulls or taking any other action that would hamper the race.
 If you violate any of these regulations, you may be detained, arrested, fined and/or kicked out of the event.
-These rules are designed to protect runners and bystanders from risk of injury and should be followed at all times.
-Cameras, backpacks and cell phones are prohibited, as is running while intoxicated.
+The Running of the Bulls rules are designed to protect runners and bystanders from risk of injury and should be followed at all times.
+Cameras, backpacks and cell phones are prohibited as is running while intoxicated.

 More than 50 percent of all people who decide to be active participants in the Running of the Bulls, do so for the first and last time.
 In other words, it’s a “bucket list” activity for thousands of adrenaline-seeking San Fermin Festival visitors.
 The jury is out on what kind of training for Running of the Bulls is useful.
 One thing is clear, you need to be able to dodge both man and beast and have all your wits about you.
 If your reaction times and thinking are even slightly impaired from partying or lack of sleep, we recommend that you do not run.
-Remember, even if you’re sober, it is never SAFE to run with the bulls – by definition, you’re putting your life on the line if you choose to run.
+Experts concur that training for bull runs requires more agility and strategy than it does physical endurance.

 Bulls are by no means vicious creatures, but they are unpredictable.
-Even experienced runners have been trampled or gored by a bull that is confused, antagonized and separated from the pack.
-There have been instances where bulls have turned around to face oncoming runners, increasing risk of goring and severe injury substantially.
+Even experienced runners have been trampled or gored by a bull that is confused, antagonized and separated from the herd.
+There have been instances where bulls have turned around to face oncoming runners, increasing risk of gorings and severe injury substantially.
 When runners are knocked down by an aberrant bull, experts caution that it’s safer to stay down rather than get up and risk further injury.

-Statistically speaking, Running with the Bulls in Pamplona isn’t as dangerous as you may think, but it’s not safe either.
+Statistically speaking, running with the bulls in Pamplona isn’t as dangerous as you may think, but it’s not safe either.
 In the last 100 years, there have been 16 recorded deaths, though each year dozens of people are injured, some requiring hospitalization.
 In one year alone, more than 113 people were hurt while participating in the bull run, underscoring the risk involved.

 Everyone who steps inside the Pamplona bull run route should be prepared to accept the consequences of their choice to participate.
-We do not promote running, but provide information designed to enhance Running of the Bulls safety that will hopefully allow participants to enjoy this centuries-old tradition.
+We do not advocate running, but provide information designed to enhance Running of the Bulls safety that will hopefully allow participants to enjoy this centuries-old tradition.

 Running alongside Spanish fighting bulls as they rampage down the street is a dance with injury and death.
 Unlike other, more-benign tourist activities that are included in most insurance policies, this is not covered.
 Unless you have purchased a special policy that includes “hazardous or high-risk activities,” you could be on the hook for any expenses incurred if something were to happen.
 Before you take your life into your own hands, make sure that you are covered with the right insurance policy.
 Learn more about life insurance for the Running of the Bulls® here.